Common surface features of Mars: Gullies

-Close up view of some gullies, as seen by HiRISE under the HiWish program.

 Gullies in a crater, as seen by HiRISE under HiWish program.
 Location is in the Mare Acidalium quadrangle.

 Close-up of gullies in a crater from previous image.
 Image taken by HiRISE under HiWish program.

 Wide view of group of gullies, as seen by HiRISE under HiWish program.
 Note that part of this image is enlarged in the following image.
 Location is Diacria quadrangle.

 Close-up of gullies, as seen by HiRISE under HiWish program.
 Streamlined features in the channels are suggestive of a formation by running water.
 Location is Diacria quadrangle.